jbock-java/jbock/README.md

 abstract class DeleteCommand {

   @Option(names = {"-v", "--verbosity"},
-          description = {"A named option.
-The return type is optional-ish, so this option is not required.", "Using int or Integer would make it required."}) abstract OptionalInt verbosity();
+          description = {"A non-required, named option.
+The return type is optionalish.", "Using int or Integer would make it required."}) abstract OptionalInt verbosity();

   @Parameter(
           index = 0,
           description = {"A required positional parameter.
-Return type is not optionalish.", "Built-in converter is available for type Path, so no custom converter is needed."}) abstract Path path();
+Return type is not optionalish.", "Built-in converter is available for type Path."}) abstract Path path();

   @Parameter(